We need volunteers

 What is a Volunteer Agreement?

 Your supervisor will work with you to decide your “Volunteer Agreement”.
 This agreement will outline your agreed role, Cloverleaf Advocacy policies, and the support you can expect.
-The agreement is not a legal document and is not a contract of employment.
+The agreement is not a legal document and is not a contract of employment, but more of a jointly written guidance manual.

 Will my expenses be paid?

 You should not be out of pocket by volunteering, and after agreement with your supervisor, Cloverleaf will refund reasonable travel expenses, including public transport and travel by car or taxi.
-Any other volunteer-related expenses will need to be discussed and approved by your supervisor.
+Any other volunteer-related expenses will need to be discussed and approved by your supervisor, but in most cases will be covered.

 Will I need a DBS (Disclosure and Barring Service) check?

 Not all our volunteering roles need a DBS check, which is the new name for a CRB check.
-If you will be working alone with a vulnerable adult or child, then the law states that one must be carried out, however you have to give consent for this to happen.
+If you will be working alone with a vulnerable adult or child, the law states that one must be carried out.
+This is a simple process that we can guide you through.
+However, you will have to give consent for this to happen.
 Administrative roles do not need a DBS check.

 For an informal chat about volunteering, call head office on 01924 438438 or send us an email